Riesz representation and optimal stopping with two case studies: Introduction

 it can be proved that the value function $V$ exists and is characterized as the smallest $r$-excessive majorant of $g,$ see Theorem 1 p.
 124 in Shiryayev \cite{shiryayev78}.
-Moreover,} the optimal stopping time is then known to be the first entrance time into the set
+Moreover,} if $g$ is continuous, the optimal stopping time is then known to be the first entrance time into the set

 called the stopping region.
-For the finite time horizon problem, analogous results hold for the space-time process $\left((t,X_t)\right)_{t\geq0}$.
-To utilize these basic theoretical facts to solve explicit problems of interest, we need a good description of $r$-excessive functions.
-Such a description -- the Riesz representation -- is discussed in the following section with emphasis on geometric Brownian motions.
+For the finite time horizon problem, analogous results hold for the space-time process $\left((t,X_t)\right)_{t\geq0},$ {since herein the first co-ordinate can also be seen as a (deterministic) Markov process.} To utilize these basic theoretical facts to solve explicit problems of interest, we need a good description of $r$-excessive functions.
+Such a description -- the Riesz representation -- is discussed in the following section with emphasis on geometric Brownian motion.
 From Section 3 onward the paper is organised as follows.
 In Section 3 we study the optimal investment problem.
 Section 4 is on American put option and the paper is concluded with an appendix where proofs of some more technical results are given.